pmc-community/jekyll-site-template/doc-contents/intro.md

 3. **Going Live with the Site** – Installing, configuring, and running your documentation framework
 4. **Writing Great Docs** – Organise content, use content items, import content
 5. **Components and Experiments** – Interactive content elements, reusable components, integrate content from popular formats
-6. **Custom taxonomies** – Create and use your onwn docs organisation on multiple dimensions
+6. **Custom taxonomies** – Create and use your own docs organisation on multiple dimensions

 # 🧭 Why Docs Matters